rafalkaron/r-jekyll-theme/README.md

     gem "r-jekyll-theme"
     ```
  2. In the site directory, create a `_config.yml` file.
- 2. To the `_config.yml` file, add:
+ 3. To the `_config.yml` file, add:
     ```yaml
     theme: r-jekyll-theme
     ```
- 3. Run `bundle`
+ 4. Run `bundle`

 ### Forking the theme GitHub repository
-This is the recommended theme installation method if you want to heavily modify the template.
+If you want to heavily modify the template, use this installation method.

 1. Fork the [r-jekyll-theme](https://github.com/rafalkaron/r-jekyll-theme) repository.
 2. In the root directory of the forked repository, run `bundle`